 The City of Little Rock is not an ESG Grantee.
 These funds come to the area through the State of Arkansas.
-Arkansas Department of Human Services (DHS) is the state grantee of ESG funds.
+In July 2024, Arkansas Development Finance Authority (ADFA) became the new state grantee of ESG funds.

-Members of the Continuum of Care, along with representatives of the three (3) entitlement cities in Pulaski County, attend and provide input at DHS workshops and public hearings on homelessness strategies and the annual plan for allocation of ESG funds.
-Funding decisions by DHS take into account the Continuum's operations and priorities, with an emphasis on how to realize the best value for the investment.
+Members of the Continuum of Care, along with representatives of the three (3) entitlement cities in Pulaski County, attend workshops and public hearings on homelessness strategies and the annual plan for allocation of ESG funds.
+Funding decisions by ADFA consider the Continuum's operations and priorities, with an emphasis on how to realize the best value for the investment.
 The CoC and ESG grantees coordinate to improve data collection, as well as the training and implementation of its Coordinated Entry System.

-Members of the Continuum of Care work with the local HUD and DHS offices to attend and participate in agency monitoring visits.
 The Continuum evaluates the Annual Progress Reports from funded agencies and report on the accomplishments, annual goals, and anticipated outcomes based on agency performance.
-The City of Little Rock, which serves as the Collaborative Applicant for the Central Arkansas Continuum, applied for, and was awarded a Planning Grant that supports a staff position that share in the performance and evaluation activities.
+The City of Little Rock, which serves as the Collaborative Applicant for the Central Arkansas Continuum, applied for, and was awarded a Planning Grant that supports a staff position that shares in the performance and evaluation activities.